Skip to main content

 Program Highlights

 This section shows important program features at a glance.
-Some of the highlights are defined by the program managers, while others appear dynamically when certain criteria, such as Top Response Efficiency, are met.
+The program managers define some of the highlights, while others appear dynamically when certain criteria, such as Top Response Efficiency, are met.

 Scope